phoefgen/udacity-catalog/README.md

 ## DRTYsnow

-This branch is specifically been structured to comply with the Udacity FSND P3
+This repo is specifically been structured to comply with the Udacity FSND P3 Further dev work is continuing on this in https://github.com/phoefgen/drtysnow, however that repo should not be considered in the scope of this submission.

 ## Synopsis